Modelling interface factorizations between Landau-Ginzburg models as module functors: Introduction

+for any homomorphism $\varphi$ between (free finite-rank) $R$-modules.
+This condition can be read as compatibility with the F-term.
+As in \cite{Behr:2020gqw}, such functors will be called \textsl{fusion functors} in this work.
+As we will see shortly, any such functor labels an interface, which is now characterized solely by its effect via fusion (illustrated in Figure~\ref{fig:introducingfusionfunctors}).

-A simple and well-known example of such a fusion functor arises for $W'=W=x^{n}$.
-One can construct a functor $G$ which maps any $\mathbb{C}[x]$ module to itself, and on the homomorphisms represented by polynomial matrices it acts by replacing $x\mapsto e^{2\pi i/n} x$.
-This is the effect of fusing an elementary symmetry defect in a minimal model~\cite{Brunner:2007qu}.
-Also for non-symmetry defects, there are many examples of interfaces for which such a description as a functor on ring modules is explicitly known~\cite{Behr:2012xg,Behr:2020gqw}.
-The advantage of this realization is a simple description of fusion: it is just given by composition of the functors.
+The effect of fusing a symmetry defect $Q_\xi$ has such a description.
+One can construct a functor $G_\xi$ which maps any free $\mathbb{C}[x]$-module to itself, and on the homomorphisms represented by polynomial matrices it acts by replacing $x\mapsto \xi x$.
+Any appearance of $W=x^k$ is mapped to $\xi^k x^k=x^k$ if $\xi$ is a $k$th root of unity, hence it satisfies the requirement of a fusion functor.
+The functor precisely describes the effect of fusing an elementary symmetry defect $Q_\xi$ in a minimal model~\cite{Brunner:2007qu}.

+It is in general difficult to say whether a specific interface factorization has a description in terms of a fusion functor.
+Conversely, any fusion functor naturally produces an interface factorization by acting on the identity defect (see Figure~\ref{fig:fusionfunctorsandinterfaces}).
+This can be done after generalizing the application of the functor to $R\otimes R''$-modules (essentially, it only acts on the first factor).
+One can then apply the functor to the identity factorization $I_W$ seen as an endomorphism of an $R\otimes R$-module, and obtain an endomorphism $U(I_W)$ of an $R'\otimes R$-module which is a $(W',W)$-interface factorization.
+We refer to these as \textsl{operator-like interfaces}, since their action on boundary and interface factorizations admits a simple description in terms of the functor $U$.
+Fusing $U(I_W)$ to other factorizations has the same effect (up to isomorphisms) as applying $U$, see Proposition~\ref{prop:FFdescribeFusion}.

+There are many examples of interfaces for which a description as a functor on ring modules is explicitly known~\cite{Behr:2012xg,Behr:2020gqw} which go beyond the simple examples of symmetry defects discussed above.
+The advantage of this realization is a simple description of fusion: it is just given by composition of the functors (see Figure~\ref{fig:fusingfusionfunctors}).
 This is the main motivation to study interfaces in this approach.
-It has proven useful for explicit computations: it lies at the heart of the proposal for a complete identification of matrix factorizations that describe rational B-type defects and B-type boundary conditions in the $SU (3)/U (2)$ Kazama-Suzuki model~\cite{Behr:2010ug,Behr:2014bta}.
+It has proven useful for explicit computations: it lies at the heart of the proposal for a complete identification of matrix factorizations that describe rational topological B-type defects and B-type boundary conditions in the $SU (3)/U (2)$ Kazama--Suzuki model~\cite{Behr:2010ug,Behr:2014bta}.
 Also, the simplicity of fusion in this approach allows one to study the algebraic structure of defect fusion and to investigate the fusion category of rational defects in specific models that correspond to rational conformal field theories.